Bonfire Night: Keeping Everyone Safe at Your Display

 Fireworks are a traditional part of Bonfire Night – but they can also be extremely dangerous.

-Over 550 children are injured by fireworks in the four weeks surrounding Bonfire Night every year, according to the Children’s Burns Trust.
+Over 550 children are injured by fireworks in the four weeks surrounding Bonfire Night every year, according to the Children’s Burns Trust (CBT).
+Most of these burns are to the head and hands, meaning children can be scarred for life.
 But there are ways to reduce the risk involved.

 If you’re buying your own fireworks, make sure to get them from a reputable retailer.
 Check that they have the CE mark – meaning the product is recognised as safe – and keep them in a sealed box away from children.